Master of Arts

 PSYC 562 Clinical Internship I

-MACP students will typically complete their internship hours during the day at an external site.
-Students will have assistance in internship site placements.
+MACP students will typically complete their internship hours during the day at an external site in the state of West Virginia.
+Students will have assistance in internship site placements, local placements are not guaranteed – students may be required to travel to internship sites.
 Students will have a “gold-card” meaning they are able to be paid as a supervised psychologist at their internship site.

 PSYC 563 Clinical Internship II